Gituser143/HDFS-Sim/ResearchPaper/intro.md

 When HDFS takes in data, it breaks the information down into separate blocks and distributes them to different nodes in a cluster, thus enabling highly efficient distributed processing.
 Moreover, the Hadoop Distributed File System is specially designed to be highly fault-tolerant.
 The file system replicates each block multiple times and distributes them across several nodes, placing at least one copy on a different server rack than the others.
 As a result, the data on nodes that crash can be found elsewhere within a cluster.
 This ensures that processing can continue while data is recovered.

 HDFS uses master/slave architecture.
 In its initial incarnation, each Hadoop cluster consisted of a single NameNode that managed file system operations and supporting DataNodes that managed data storage on individual compute nodes.

->The Hadoop Distributed File System arose at Yahoo as a part of that company's ad serving and search engine requirements.
-Like other web- oriented companies, Yahoo found itself juggling a variety of applications that were accessed by a growing numbers of users, who were creating more and more data.
-Facebook, eBay, LinkedIn and Twitter are among the web companies that used HDFS to underpin big data analytics to address these same requirements.But the file system found use beyond that.
-HDFS was used by The New York Times as part of large-scale image conversions, Media6Degrees for log processing and machine learning, LiveBet for log storage and odds analysis

 Because HDFS is typically deployed as part of very large-scale implementations, support for low-cost commodity hardware is a particularly useful feature.
 Such systems, running web search and related applications, for example, can range into the hundreds of petabytes from thousands of nodes.
 They must be especially resilient, as server failures are common at such a large scale.